rnyell/postcss-props/readme.md

 type: `Boolean`

-default: `true`
+default: `false`

-When enabled, it prevents generating the output file and syntax errors are thrown.
-By setting this option to `false` you'll get the output with some warnings instead.
+When enabled, it prevents generating the output file, and errors are thrown.

+Issues that do not throw errors but instead produce warnings:
+  - declaraing empty props without declarations
+  - using not defined identifiers in `@dump`
+  - using `@dump` without argument

 #### `keepProps`